Kevin Love is an American five-time All-Star basketball player who currently plays in the National Basketball Association for the Cleveland Cavaliers.

 Love has two siblings; an older brother named Colin and a younger sister named Emily.

-Is Kevin Love Married to a Wife or has a Girlfriend?
+Does Kevin Love Have A Wife or Girlfriend?

 Kevin Love has never been married.
 He has in the past been in a couple of serious relationships, most notably with Elise Novak, a former UCLA cheerleader.
 The relationship lasted for six long years before both parties decided to call it quits.